bsmeding/bsmeding.github.io/docs/nautobot_the_ultimate_network_cmdb.md

 # Why I'm So Excited About Nautobot

 When it comes to network automation, **Nautobot** is the one platform that has completely changed the way I work.
 It’s more than just a Source of Truth — it’s the central automation hub that ties everything together.
 From configuration generation to compliance, from dynamic job automation to seamless integrations with other tools — Nautobot does it all.
 And that’s exactly why I’m such a fan.
+It can be used as Single Pane of Glass for all NetOps users.

 ---